joshfpedro/capstone/README.md

 Results and visualizations can be found in the `docs/figures` directory.

+## Limitations
+- Weather data API costs: Due to the expensive nature of comprehensive weather data APIs, the current dataset is limited in size.
+This constraint affects the granularity and extent of our analysis.
+- Geographic scope: The current analysis focuses on New York state, which may not be representative of all regions with renewable energy potential.
+- Temporal resolution: Monthly data may not capture short-term fluctuations in energy production or weather patterns.

 ## Future Work
+- Expand the dataset to include all power plants and their geographical locations across the United States
 - Incorporate additional weather variables and geographical factors
 - Explore ensemble methods combining multiple models
 - Extend the analysis to other regions or countries
 - Investigate the impact of long-term climate trends on renewable energy production
+- Implement NLP analysis of policy documents and news articles to inform decisions on where to build new power sources
+- Utilize computer vision analysis of satellite images to:
+  - Predict efficient power source locations
+  - Identify optimal sites for new renewable energy installations
+- Develop a comprehensive site optimization model integrating energy production forecasts, geographical data, and policy considerations
+- Investigate the use of more granular time series data (e.g., hourly or daily) for more precise forecasting